yonasBSD/tsink/docs/python-bindings.md

 The `tsink` package gives you the full storage engine — writes, queries, aggregation, rollups, snapshots — from Python with no server process required.
 After installation, import it as `tsink`.
+UniFFI record types such as `Label`, `Row`, and `MetricSeries` use keyword-only constructors in Python.

 ## Installation